LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 However, the rest of the lights other than the IP68 rating are not meant to be submerged in water.

-If such aquarium lights are exposed to water for too long, the LED circuit boards can get damaged and even corrode.
+If such aquarium lights are exposed to water for too long, the LED circuit boards get damaged and even corrode.

 What Does Wet-Rated Mean?